santiagoaloi/santiagoaloi/README.md

 # Hi, I'm Santiago 👋 👨‍💻

-### Passionate about software/code quality, Functional and Reactive programming. 🤩

-I spend most of my time building web applications and creating template projects, boilerplates, and tutorials that others can use to improve their own development workflows -- I like mentoring, and empowering others in the community.

-### I'm an avid Open-Source contributor and maintainer 🧩
+### I'm an avid Open-Source contributor and maintainer currently based in Stockholm 🌍

 In addition to my work in software development, I'm also a skilled network engineer and cybersecurity consultant.
 I specialize in log management, automation, and machine learning bringing a wealth of knowledge and experience to the table to help my clients succeed.

+I spend most of my time building web applications and creating template projects, boilerplates, and tutorials that others can use to improve their own development workflows -- I like mentoring, and empowering others in the community.

 ### Stack that I generally use in my projects